CAMPBELLTOWN KOALA POPULATION

 By securing the corridor between the Nepean and Georges Rivers, a greatly enhanced connectivity outcome will be secured in comparison to the published position of the NSW Government, where koalas will need to travel to Appin before a safe opportunity to cross Appin Road.

 Read the Corridor Reports and Conserving Koalas in the Wollondilly and Campeblltown Local Government Areas.

-To enhance connectivity across Appin, Lendlease is proposing a long-term solution by constructing a 40-meter-long underpass to further improve connectivity between the Nepean and Georges Rivers, as part of the creation of the Woodhouse and Nepean Creek wildlife corridor.
+To enhance connectivity across Appin, Lendlease is proposing a long-term solution by constructing a 40-metre long underpass to further improve connectivity between the Nepean and Georges Rivers, as part of the creation of the Woodhouse and Nepean Creek wildlife corridor.

-Future residents play an important role in growing Campbelltown’s koala population by practicing responsible pet ownership.
-To support our residents, Lendlease has funded a series of educational programs on the benefits of responsible pet ownership and at Figtree Hill, all off-leash dogs parks are fully fenced and signage in open space areas reminds residents and visitors about the importance of protecting native animals.
+Future residents play an important role in growing Campbelltown’s koala population, by practicing responsible pet ownership.
+To support our residents, Lendlease has funded a series of educational programs on the benefits of responsible pet ownership and at Figtree Hill, all off-leash dogs parks will be fully fenced and signage in open space areas will remind residents and visitors about the importance of protecting native animals.

 Our youngest residents also have an important role to play.
-Lendlease is providing educational opportunities for local students through great programs such as stream watch, national tree day and in partnership with wildlife rescue and care groups.
+Lendlease is providing educational opportunities for local students through great programs such as StreamWatch & National Tree Day; in partnership with wildlife rescue and care groups.

 In partnership with leading conservation organisations, Lendlease is establishing koala corridors, bushland restoration programs, wildlife monitoring and other training and volunteer initiatives, that will provide residents and visitors with opportunities to be actively involved in the conservation of koalas.
 By increasing awareness and understanding about koalas, Lendlease is encouraging residents and visitors to become advocates for the health and growth of Campbelltown’s koalas.